adejavel/5GSliceAwareEnergySaving/Readme.md

 # Slice-aware energy saving algorithm for 5G networks based on simplicial homology: Simulations and code repository

 This repository contains the code of the simulations done for paper: "Slice-aware energy saving algorithm for 5G networks based on simplicial homology".
-It also contains detailed diagrams for simulations
+It also contains detailed technical report about simulations and results.

 ## Content
 * The code and parameters can be found in the folder [code](code).
-* The simulations diagrams can be found in the folder [Technical report](TechnicalReport).

 ## Execution